Pitatus (crater)

 Pitatus is an ancient lunar impact crater located at the southern edge of Mare Nubium.
-It was named after Italian astronomer Pietro Pitati.
+It was named after Italian astronomer Pietro Pitati by the IAU in 1935.
 Joined to the northwest rim is the crater Hesiodus, and the two are joined by a narrow cleft.
 To the south lie the attached Wurzelbauer and Gauricus.

 Description

 The complex wall of Pitatus is heavily worn, and has been encroached by lava flows.
 The rim is lowest to the north, where the lava almost joins the Mare Nubium.
 Near the middle is a low central peak that is offset to the northwest of center.
 This peak only rises to a height of 0.5 km.

 Pitatus is a floor-fractured crater, meaning it was flooded from the interior by magma intrusion through cracks and openings.
 (See also Gassendi and Posidonius for similar features.)
 The flooded crater floor contains low hills in the east and a system of slender clefts named the Rimae Pitatus.
 The larger and more spectacular of these rilles follow the edges of the inner walls, especially in the northern and eastern halves.
 The floor also contains the faint traces of deposited ray markings.

 Just to the north of Pitatus in the neighboring mare is the half-buried rim of Pitatus S, covered in the past when Mare Nubium was formed.

+Pitatus is a crater of Nectarian age.